Self-hosting

 Run Eddytor on your own machine or server with one command.
 Prebuilt images — nothing to clone, nothing to build.

 Eddytor is free to self-host.
-Everything you need is Docker and one command — the installer brings a bundled Postgres and MinIO so you can evaluate without setting anything else up.
+Everything you need is Docker and one command — the installer brings a bundled Postgres and Garage (an S3-compatible object store) so you can evaluate without setting anything else up.

 Install